Principal $\infty$-Bundles and Smooth String Group Models: Homotopy-theoretic smooth string group models

-for every cartesian space $d \in \Cart$ and $l \geq 1$.
-Since the covering $\scU$ of $c$ is differentiably good, it follows from~\cite[Thm.~1.3.6]{Brylinski:Loops_and_GeoQuan} that there is a canonical isomorphism

-This proves the isomorphisms in~\eqref{eq:iso classes and coho}, and hence that the morphism $q^*$ from~\eqref{eq:q^* for B^k U(1)^X} is bijective on connected components.
+for each cartesian space $c \in \Cart$ and each $k > 0$.
+This completes the proof that the morphism $q^*$ from~\eqref{eq:q^* for B^k U(1)^M} is bijective on connected components.

-It remains to check that $q^*$ is an isomorphism on all higher homotopy groups.
+It remains to check that the morphism $q^*$ from~\eqref{eq:q^* for B^k U(1)^M} is an isomorphism on all higher homotopy groups in $\bH_\infty = \scP(\Cart)$.
 We will achieve this by comparing the automorphisms of the unique object in the source and target space of $q^*$.
 On the source side, this automorphism space is given as the pullback of spaces